UKEIAM/docker-bwHealthCloud/README.md

 docker build -t bwhc-frontend -f Frontend.Dockerfile --build-arg NUXT_PORT=1234 .
 ```

-## Backend
+### Backend

-To build the image for bwHealtCloud backend, use the following command
+To build the image for bwHealthCloud backend, use the following command

 ```
 docker build -t bwhc-backend -f Backend.Dockerfile .
 ```

 This will create the image with the default build arguments and mark it as `bwhc-backend`.
-To customize the build, specify custom values as shown above.
+To customize the build, specify custom values.

 * `VERSION`: The version to be used.
 Current value `2205`
 * `BWHC_BASE_DIR`: The directory to hold the application and config files